-VIOUR A learning disorder characterized by specific behavior problems over such a period of time, and to such a marked degree, and of such a nature, as to adversely affect educational performance, and that may be accompanied by one or more of the following: an inability to build or maintain interpersonal relationships; excessive fears or anxieties; a tendency to compulsive reaction; an inability to learn that cannot be traced to intellectual, sensory, or other health factors, or any combination thereof.
-Characteristics Students who are identified with this exceptionality may exhibit s some or all of the following characteristics: acting out or withdrawn behaviors; lacking social awareness/social skills; lack of motivation or low self-esteem; behavior that is strongly interfering with that student's or other strongly interfering with the student's strongly interfering with the strongly interfering with the strongly interfering with the student's strongly interfering with the strongly interfering withe strongly interfering with the strongly interfering with the er students' performance at school.
-Prior To Identification School Resource Team Report (Sp.
+Behaviour and of such a nature, as to adversely affect educational perfor following: an inability to build or maintain interpersonal relation A learning disorder characterized by specific behavior problems over such a period of time, and to such a marked degree, and of such a nature, as to adversely affect educational performance, and that may be accompanied by one or more of the following: an inability to build or maintain interpersonal relationships; excessive fears or anxieties; a tendency to compulsive reaction; an inability to learn that cannot be traced to intellectual, sensory, or other health factors, or any combination thereof.
+Characteristics Students who are identified with this exceptionality may exhibite acting out or withdrawn behaviors; lacking social awareness/social skills; lack of motivation or low self-esteem; behavior that is strongly interfering with that student's or of Prior To Identification School Resource Team Report (Sp.
 Ed.
 Form 01) School Resource Tracking Sheet (Sp.
 Ed.
 Form 03) Report of Case Conference (Sp.
 Ed.
-Form 04) • Record of Notification of IPRC Meeting (Sp.
+Form 04) Record of Notification of IPRC Meeting (Sp.
 Ed.
 Form 05) Individual Education Plan, if available.
-Diagnostic Information (Optional) An assessment by the College of Psychologists or a member of describes behavioural difficulties such as ADHD, Tic Disorders, Behaviour Disorder not otherwise specified, Schizophrenia, Moc Disorder, Problems related to Abuse or Neglect, Autism Spectru Oppositional Defiant Disorder, Conduct Disorder, Disruptive od Disorder, Anxiety Disorder, Personality Disorder, Adjustment Information For IPRC PVNCCDSB Criteria for Identification Portfolio of classroom work or school documentation as available Psychological assessment by regulated, qualified professional with a clear statement to substantiate loarning chility.
-Review of Student's OSR learning ability Report Card and/or Alternate Progress Report (See page C25 of Special Education: A Guide for Educators, 2001) Evidence of compromised educational performance as a result of behavior Educational Assessment: Elementary Classroom Teacher for IPRC (Sp.
+Diagnostic Information (Optional) An assessment by the College of Psychologists or a member of describes behavioural difficulties such as ADHD, Tic Disorders b) b) b) b) b) b) b) b) b) b) b) b) b) b Behaviour Disorder not otherwise specified, Schizophrenia, Mo Adjustment Disorder, Problems related to Abuse or Neglect, A Information For IPRC PVNCCDSB Criteria for Identification Portfolio of classroom work or school documentation as available Review of Student's OSR Report Card and/or Alternate Progress Report (See page C25 of Special Education: A Guide for Educators, 2001) Educational Assessment: Elementary Classroom Teacher for IPRC (Sp.
 Ed.
-Form 06)

-• Educational Assessment: Elementary Resource Teacher for IPRC (Sp.Ed.
-Form 07)

-• Behaviour Tracking Record

-• Functional Behaviour Rating Scale

-• Psychological Assessment

-• Language Checklist administered by classroom teacher or SERT

-• WF: AS/TAPs Tests administered by Special Education Resource Teacher

-• Suspension Letter(s)

-• Audiological assessment conducted by an audiologist

-• Assessment conducted by an optometrist or ophthalmologist to assess visual acuity

-• Speech Screening Tool and/or medical evaluation

-• Community agency input

-• Parent perspective / in-put / view

-• Student's views, concerns and hopes
+Form 06) Educational Assessment: Elementary Resource Teacher for IPRC (Sp.Ed.
+Form 07) Behaviour Tracking Record Functional Behaviour Rating Scale Psychological Assessment Language Checklist administered by classroom teacher or SERT WF: AS/TAPs Tests administered by Special Education Resource Teacher Suspension Letter(s) Audiological assessment conducted by an audiologist Assessment conducted by an optometrist or ophthalmologist to assess visual acuity Speech Screening Tool and/or medical evaluation Community agency input Parent perspective / in-put / view Student's views, concerns and hopes Psychological assessment by regulated, qualified professional with a clear statement to substantiate learning ability Evidence of compromised educational performance as a result of behavior